superandrew123/exceptional-realty/README.md

-Exceptional Realty website
+Exceptional Realty Group Website
+---

+# Description

-this is an example site for intro to frontend web development course at flatiron school. andrew.miksch@flatiron.com
+This is an example site for the Intro to Front-end Web Development Course at The Flatiron School.

+# Contact

+email: jon@flatironschool.com